osa1/tiny/README.md

 ## Key bindings

+Key bindings can be configured in the config file, see the [wiki page][key-bindings-wiki] for details.

+Default key bindings:

 - `C-a`/`C-e` move cursor to beginning/end in the input field

 - `C-k` delete rest of the line